Editor’s Note by Brian Kevin

 Good Things from Maine

-Form meets function with elegant handmade teapots, magic is made real with the fairy lady of Maine, and a word from artist Peter Beerits, purveyor of fine jams and jellies.
+Form meets function with elegant handmade teapots, magic is made real with the fairy lady of Maine, adorable onesies from Pinecone+Chickadee, and a word from artist Peter Beerits, purveyor of fine jams and jellies.

-Step inside an airy passive-solar abode in Georgetown, meet SoPo’s hardest-working fixer-upper, and marvel at Maine’s new crop of fancy-pants campgrounds.
+Step inside an airy passive-solar abode in Georgetown, meet SoPo’s hardest-working fixer-upper, get a tour of rug designer Angela Adams’ living room, and marvel at Maine’s new crop of fancy-pants campgrounds.

 My Favorite Place